-In connection with this offering, we intend to enter into a registration rights agreement with the Applicable Holders.
-The Lead Sponsors will be entitled to request that we register the Lead Sponsors' shares on a long-form or short-form registration statement on one or more occasions in the future, which registrations may be "shelf registrations," and such other stockholders will be entitled to participate in such offerings on a pro rata basis.
-The Applicable Holders will also be entitled to participate in certain of our registered offerings, subject to the restrictions in the registration rights agreement.
+In connection with our IPO, we entered into a registration rights agreement with the Applicable Holders.
+The Lead Sponsors are entitled to request that we register the Lead Sponsors' shares on a long-form or short-form registration statement on one or more occasions in the future, which registrations may be "shelf registrations," and such other stockholders are entitled to participate in such offerings on a pro rata basis.
+The Applicable Holders are also entitled to participate in certain of our registered offerings, subject to the restrictions in the registration rights agreement.
 We will pay the expenses in connection with the exercise of these rights.
 See "Certain Relationships and Related Party Transactions-Registration Rights Agreement."
-These shares will represent approximately 58.1% of our outstanding common stock after this offering, or 56.1% if the underwriters exercise their option to purchase additional shares in full.
+These shares will represent approximately % of our outstanding common stock after this offering, or % if the underwriters exercise their option to purchase additional shares in full.